sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 Let's see a realistic example.
 Below is the heatmap and the working set size distributions/changes of ``freqmine`` workload in PARSEC3 benchmark suite.
-The working set is about 700 MiB at most, but less than 100 MiB for more than 95% of the time.
-Even though you give only 100 MiB of memory space to the workload, it will work well for 95% of time, while you can save the 600 MiB of memory space.
+The working set size spikes up to 700 MiB, but keeps smaller than 100 MiB for more than 95% of the time.
+Even though you give only 100 MiB of memory space to the workload, it will work well for 95% of the time.
+Meanwhile, you can save the 600 MiB of memory space.

 .. list-table::